 I was sitting on my twin bed tucked away in the living room of my mother’s apartment.
-I was in my early thirties and had just had a fight with my father.
-I could no longer live in his house under his rules and I moved to Oregon to live with my mom.
+In my early thirties, I had a fight with my father.
+Abiding by his rules had pushed me too far.
+So I moved to Oregon to live with my mom.
 My family believed that I could only survive if I was on disability.
 They feared that I may become homeless.

 My mom entered the kitchen of our tiny living space that we shared.

 She said sincerely, “I love you.”